Marcus Antonsson: Leeds United

-Blackburn Rovers loan
+Loan to Blackburn Rovers

 On 11 August 2017, Blackburn Rovers announced the signing of Antonsson on loan for the season.
 On 9 September, he scored his first goal for Blackburn Rovers against Rochdale in a 0–3 victory.
 He went on to score another two goals in September.
-He found his position changed, being played as a left-sided forward/winger and in November he scored five goals in as many games, going on to win the PFA Player of the Month award for League One.
+He found his position changed, being played as a left-sided forward or winger and in November he scored five goals in as many games, going on to win the PFA Player of the Month award for League One.

 On 2 January 2018, it was revealed by manager Tony Mowbray that Antonsson had picked up an injury against Scunthorpe on 30 December, and would be ruled out for several weeks.
-He returned from injury on the 19 February against Bury.
+He returned from injury on 19 February against Bury.
 On 24 April, he gained automatic promotion to the Championship with Blackburn after their 1–0 win against Doncaster Rovers.

-Leeds return
+Return to Leeds

 After returning to Leeds, Antonsson was told he was not in the plans of new manager Marcelo Bielsa and held negotiations of a transfer to Italian Serie B Side Brescia, now owned by previous Leeds owner Massimo Cellino.

 Malmö FF

-On 14 July 2018, Antonsson joined Allsvenskan side Malmö FF on a three year contract for an undisclosed fee from Leeds United after being signed by manager Uwe Rösler.
+On 14 July 2018, Antonsson joined Allsvenskan side Malmö FF on a three-year contract for an undisclosed fee from Leeds United after being signed by manager Uwe Rösler.
 He made his debut for the Swedish club on 21 July 2018, when he came on as a substitute in Malmö's 2–1 away league win over Örebro SK.
 He crowned a successful autumn with the winning goal at Beşiktaş away from home, as Malmö progressed to the knockout stages of the UEFA Europa League.

+In March 2021, he signed for former club Halmstads BK on a season-long loan.